archivesunleashed/archivesunleashed.org/content/aut/docker-install.md

 date: 2018-09-25T11:51:41-04:00
 ---

-This quick guide will walk through how to install Docker for Mac users
+This quick guide will walk through how to install Docker for Mac users.

 ## Resources
 * [Docker Community for Mac](https://store.docker.com/editions/community/docker-ce-desktop-mac)